PAGE UNDER ACTIVE DEVELOPMENT

 Staff field trip with Canadian silvicultural expert, late 1980s

-The photo gallery are of the staff over the late 1980s through to the mid 1990s.
+The photo gallery are of the staff from the late-1980s through to the mid-1990s.

 Forestry and Lands Department at a ministry-wide rereat at Desruisseaux in 1994.
 The minister of agriculture at the time Ira d’Auvergne is in the centre (#16).
 Brian James was the Chief Forestry Officer (#14) (source: Forestry Dept.)